 Any manufacturer whose product falls under the scope of at least one participating regulatory authority may participate in the audit and can choose which country’s regulatory requirements they want to get audited against.
 There’s a possibility to add another country’s regulatory requirements to the certification in the future.

 The MDSAP audit is quite an expensive option, though.
 However, it has two important benefits.
 Firstly, it minimises the chance of an unexpected FDA inspection.
 Secondly, there are significantly fewer audits throughout the year.

-Does QMS have to be certified?
+Does QMS have to be certified in Healthcare industry?

 Compliance with ISO 13485 requires that a medical device manufacturer successfully undergoes a series of audits before entering the market with their product.
 If they don’t have a certificate of compliance with ISO 13485, they will not be able to objectively prove that their product was manufactured in accordance with these procedures.
 This is the downside of not having an ISO 13485-certified QMS.

 The MDR requires that all medical device manufacturers have an established and maintained Quality Management System in place to ensure that their series-produced devices continue to comply with legal requirements and that the user experience is taken into account in the manufacturing process.
 The Quality Management System should be proportionate to the product’s risk class and type.

 In the EU, the manufacturer can build their Quality Management System from scratch, but it will lack the credibility that ISO 13485 gives, and the process will be much longer.